Photo Credit ©Michael Paras Photography, LLC

 Innovation is vital.
 If you are not innovating, you are not just standing still, you are moving backward.
 Growth can come from expanding existing operations, but sustainable growth comes from constantly innovating to find new products and services that solve customer pain points.
 Innovation comes from observing, asking the right questions, building a knowledge base, and then connecting the dots when it’s most critical.
 Challenges and limitations can often be the best environment for innovation as they necessitate creative thinking and action.
 The larger the limitations, the bigger the breakthrough you can solve for.
 Stepping away from existing operations to see adjacent industries and emerging technology can be when inspiration strikes.
 Fueled for Growth brings that approach to solve problems that are most critical to your organization.

-Cecily is currently an Entrepreneur-in-Residence for Itron Idea Labs, the innovation arm of the smart meter company.
+As Entrepreneur-in-Residence for Itron Idea Labs, the innovation arm of the smart meter company, she developed ideas to become the businesses of the future for the firm.
+Specifically, she worked on bringing cloud-enabled, real-time energy, water and emissions data to C&I customers in an innovative manner to assist them in making the best energy efficiency investments with the most impact on emissions.
+Working with the Digital team at Conduent, she helped reinvent the way companies do business by leveraging the latest digital technologies to gain efficiencies and provide greater customer value.
 Previously, Cecily created, launched and led the innovation and knowledge sharing programs at Covanta, the world’s largest waste-to-energy company.
-She also built and led their marketing department where she conducted a strategic rebranding initiative to reflect the company’s expanded mission, vision and sustainability offerings.
+She also built and led their marketing department where she conducted a strategic rebranding initiative to reflect the renewable energy company’s expanded mission, vision and sustainability offerings.
 On the financial services side, she built the energy, industrials & basic materials research team for Vista Research, an independent research firm and then part of Standard & Poor’s.
 She also revived and grew Vista’s retail/consumer research practice.
 At American Express she worked in business strategy, most notably developing and rolling out a reorg of their US Commercial Cards salesforce in order to increase market penetration and expand into new customer segments.
 Prior to that she was a regional manager at Hess Corporation running the P&L for their retail locations in Nassau County, Long Island.
-She was also category manager handling purchasing, marketing and merchandising for Hess’s 800 company-owned gas stations and c-stores.
-Cecily started her career in upstream oil & gas as a field engineer at Schlumberger where she ran wireline services on over 300 oil rigs.
-She is a Wildcatter award winner for discovering hydrocarbons in Brazoria County, Texas at age 24.
+She was also category manager handling purchasing, marketing and merchandising for Hess’s 800 company-owned gas stations and convenience stores.
+Cecily started her career in upstream oil & gas as a field engineer at Schlumberger where she ran wireline & testing services on over 300 oil rigs.
+She is a Schlumberger Wildcatter award winner for discovering natural gas in Brazoria County, Texas at age 24.

 Cecily lends her expertise to Stevens Institute of Technology where she is an Adjunct Professor teaching Entrepreneurial Thinking to prepare students for successful careers in engineering.